 TMS320C5x, XDS510, TMS320C2000, and TMS320 are trademarks of Texas Instruments.
+All trademarks are the property of their respective owners.

 PRODUCTION DATA information is current as of publication date.
 Products conform to specifications per the terms of Texas Instruments standard warranty.
 Production processing does not necessarily include testing of all parameters.